danilocangucu/hsk-bikeapp/README.md

 The following endpoints are implemented:

 ``/index``
-Serves the index.html file
+Serves the index.html file.

 ``/``
-Permanently redirects to /index and includes error handling for non-existent paths
+Permanently redirects to /index and includes error handling for non-existent paths.

 ``/stations``
-API handling with the option to include ?id=STATION_ID
+API handling with the option to include the query parameter "id".

+   /stations?id=STATION_ID
+   The STATION_ID must be an integer between 1 and 405.
+If new stations are added, the allowed id will increase.

 ``/journeys``
-API handling with the option to include ?lastJourneyId=JOURNEY_ID
+API handling with the option to include the query parameter "batchfromid".

+   /journeys?batchfromid=JOURNEY_ID
+   The JOURNEY_ID must be an integer between 1 and 1500580.
+A batch of maximum 3000 journeys starting from the JOURNEY_ID will be returned.

 ``/addstation``
 Accepts POST requests to add new stations to the database.